ngv2003/Multiple-regression-mini-project/README.md

 # Multiple-regression-mini-project
-This project covers a few basic topics in Machine Learning (Supervised learning).
+This project covers a few basic topics in Machine Learning (Supervised Learning).
 This WebApp, developed by Streamlit, accepts the features of a house and uses Linear Regression to predict the price.

 The link for the WebApp is given here.